PathOS-project/pathos-toolkit/case-studies/persistent-topics/README.md

-# Emerging Topics Case Study: Open Access Effects on Scientific Impact and Topic Persistence
+# Impact of Open Access Colors on Topic Persistence Case Study: Open Access Effects on Scientific Impact and Topic Persistence

-This repository contains the data, scripts, and results for the EMERGING TOPICS case study, part of the PATHOS project.
+This repository contains the data, scripts, and results for the Impact of Open Access Colors on Topic Persistence case study, part of the PATHOS project.

 ## Overview